MohamedNedal/sharp_analysis/README.md

-# sharp_analysis
+# MagStorm
-Analysing SHARP parameters and inspecting the correlation between keywords and geomagnetic parameters.
+Analyzing the correlation between the SHARP parameters and the solar and geomagnetic activity.